microbiome/data/Salehi2025/README.md

 -   `report.qmd` – Quarto document that loads precomputed model results and generates Figure 5.

+-    `main.R` – Wrapper script to execute all of the above in correct order.

 ## How to Use and Reproduce Figure 5

 To load the dataset in R: